to Seeds and Fuses

 – the poetry and other makings of Anne E Cooper

 Hey, thanks for dropping by.
-I’m not big on labels but guess you could say I’m a an artist and activist, educator, dreamer and seeker.
+I’m not big on labels but guess you could say I’m a an artist and activist, workshop facilitator, dreamer and seeker.
 I make stuff.
 Life and art merged with my position as writer-in-residence at the Cressingham Gardens estate and with other residents on the estate we created the book 306: Living Under the Shadow of Regeneration.

 My poetry ranges from the classic themes of love and war to those small, often unsaid, interchanges the basis of my collection Touched.
 Documentary poetry is my present form of choice, my poem essay 21st Century Guernica was described by the late Tony Benn as, “Powerful and deeply moving.”